 Start today with no exit fees and flexible pricing.

-• What are the Octopus Cosy Hours and peak times?
+What are the Octopus Cosy tariff times and peak hours?

-• How much can I save with Cosy Octopus?
+How much can I save with the Octopus Cosy tariff?

-Octopus Energy estimates households can save up to £200 per year on electricity with Cosy, and as much as £315 if you include gas savings.
-Actual savings depend on your heat pump efficiency (SCOP), smart scheduling, and usage patterns.
+Octopus Energy estimates typical savings of up to £200 per year on electricity, or around £315 if you also include gas.
+Actual savings depend on your heat pump efficiency (SCOP), smart scheduling, and how much usage you can shift into the off-peak slots. 👉 You can join Octopus Energy here and get £50 free credit.

-Yes — Cosy is designed specifically for homes with air- or ground-source heat pumps or electric boilers.
-By shifting heating and hot water into cheaper Cosy Hours, you can cut bills and lower carbon emissions compared to standard flat-rate tariffs.
+Yes.
+Cosy is built for homes with air- or ground-source heat pumps or electric boilers.
+By running heating and hot water in the discounted off-peak windows, you can cut costs and lower carbon compared to a flat-rate tariff.

-You must be an Octopus Energy electricity customer, have a SMETS2 (or compatible SMETS1) smart meter sending half-hourly readings, and use a heat pump or electric boiler.
-Homes with solar PV and batteries can also benefit when combined with Octopus export tariffs.
+You need to be an Octopus Energy electricity customer, have a SMETS2 (or certain SMETS1) smart meter set to half-hourly readings, and use a heat pump or electric boiler.
+Homes with solar panels and batteries can also benefit when combined with Octopus export tariffs.

-• What smart meter do I need for Cosy Octopus?
+What smart meter is needed for the Cosy tariff?

-You’ll need a SMETS2 smart meter (or certain SMETS1 models) configured to send half-hourly readings.
-This ensures your energy usage aligns with the three-rate Cosy tariff periods.
+You’ll need a SMETS2 smart meter, or a compatible SMETS1 model, configured to send half-hourly readings.
+This ensures your usage aligns with the three-rate Cosy tariff structure.

-• How does Cosy compare to other Octopus tariffs?
+How does the Cosy tariff compare to other Octopus tariffs?

-• Can I combine Cosy with solar panels and batteries?
+Can I use Cosy with solar panels and batteries?

 Yes.
-Cosy pairs well with solar PV and home batteries.
-You can export surplus power via Octopus Outgoing Fixed (SEG) or Outgoing Agile, while charging batteries in Cosy Hours to maximise off-peak savings.
+Cosy pairs well with solar PV and home storage.
+You can export excess power on Octopus Outgoing Fixed or Agile, and charge your battery in off-peak hours to maximise savings.

-• What happens if I use electricity during the peak period?
+What happens if I use electricity during Cosy peak times?

-Electricity used between 16:00–19:00 will be billed at the peak rate — around 30% higher than the standard day rate.
-To save money, shift high-demand tasks like heating water or running appliances into the cheaper Cosy Hours.
+Any electricity used between 16:00–19:00 is billed at the higher peak rate, about 30% above the standard rate.
+To save money, shift heating water, running appliances or EV charging into the cheaper Cosy Hours.

 Cosy is a flexible, variable-rate tariff.
-Unit prices can change in line with wholesale energy costs, but there are no exit fees or tie-ins, giving you the freedom to switch tariffs at any time.
+Prices can change with wholesale energy costs, but there are no exit fees and you can switch away at any time.

 Referral information and free credit offer